anselb/awesome-tips/README.md

 Awesome Tips also allow you to quickly fire off tips and reviews to let those around you know what's up with as few barriers as possible.

+## Installation
+Awesome Tips requires these environment variables to be set
+ * SESSION_SECRET : This is the secret key for your server
+ * MAP_KEY : This is the google maps api key